kumaradityag/barebones-llm-chat/README.md

     - Methods to download the images stored in the server.
 - Python interface
     - An interface for python
-    - A WIP CLI interface (but I gave up because ChatGPT can't properly generate this stuff.
-I'm not about to code that stuff by hand lol.)
+    - A work-in-progress CLI interface.
+(But I gave up because ChatGPT can't properly generate this stuff.
+I'm not about to code that stuff by hand lol.
+If you can help finish it (i.e. know better prompting techniques for python Curses let me know.))

 # How do I use it?